How to use a toilet seat cover

 Toilet Seats with Automatic Toilet Seat Covers

-This automation can help save maintenance costs over time from people using too many paper covers all at once, or from faulty or ripped paper covers being thrown in the trash or on the ground.
+This automation can help save maintenance costs over time.
+Limiting people using too many paper toilet seat covers all at once.
+Or from faulty or ripped paper covers being thrown in the trash or on the ground.
 This may help you as a small business that wants to cut down on purchasing and cleaning costs over the long-term.

 What are toilet seat covers made of?